How Can You Be Sure Your Chosen School Is Good for Veterans?

 So Who Can You Trust?

 To cut through the chaff of information and possible scams, it's usually best to go straight to the government site, which will have checked and re-checked the facts when it comes to this kind of thing.
 The VA's GI Bill Comparison Tool is a good place to start, it lists all schools that are approved for GI Bill beneifts.
-You can also look at the Defense Department housing calculator as an indication of veteran-friendly services near campus.

 Important Questions to Ask